i-like-robots/guestlist/README.md

 Each of the Guard methods accepts a set of options as the final argument.
 The currently supported options are:-

-- `multiple` If true any single values will be transformed into an array.
+- `array` If true any single values will be transformed into an array.
 When false only the last member of any array-like values will be passed through.
 Defaults to `false`.
 - `default` Set a default value for properties which are undefined or invalid

 <a name="api-rule"></a>